Skip to main content

 6. Trigger the deployment if it doesn't start automatically.

 Congratulations!
-Now your Agent and the supported API endpoints will be available on a public URL provided by your hosting service.
+Now your Agent and the supported API endpoints will be available on a public URL assigned by your hosting provider.

 4. Verify deployment